 The safety and efficacy of use in children younger than 6 years has not been studied.
 Therefore, Rosuvastatin is not recommended for use in children younger than 6 years.

 Use in the elderly

-A start dose of 5 mg is recommended in patients >70 years.
+A start dose of 5 mg is recommended in patients >70 years (see section 4.4).
 No other dose adjustment is necessary in relation to age.

 Dosage in patients with renal insufficiency